Koreatown Bars & Nightlife

 3612 W. 6th St., Koreatown

+COVID-19 update: Temporarily closed.
 If you're looking for a bar to impress visiting friends, you have now found it.
 The space is as classy and refined as it is cool—dark leather chairs, painted brick, and low lighting.
 The drinks are, in a word: impressive.
 The mixologists at the Normandie Club have invented house specialties that all put a unique spin on a classic: a daiquiri with a salted-grapefruit cordial, an old-fashioned with coconut bourbon.
 Our favorite is the shandy: a crisp lager elevated with Suze, blueberry mint syrup, and a squeeze of lemon.
 The drink is crisp, refreshing, and sweet without being cloying.
 There's also a generous selection of global liquors, including brandy, Irish whiskey, Japanese whisky, mezcal, tequila, and cider on tap.
 Given there's no food, this is a perfect spot for a nightcap after dinner.
+COVID-19 disclaimer: We are working hard to keep our listings as up to date as possible (deliveries, outdoor dining, etc.), but given the evolving nature of local COVID-19 restrictions, we recommend double-checking the information in this guide with any business you plan on visiting.
+Also, please note that we have not vetted any businesses…

 3357 Wilshire Blvd., Koreatown